calum74/mandelbrot-qt/CONTRIBUTING.md

 On Windows/Mac:

 Install Qt from https://www.qt.io/download-qt-installer-oss.
-If you install QtCreator and build the project
+If you install QtCreator then it should be able to just open your project (`CMakeLists.txt`) and build it.

-You can also use QtCreator, Visual Studio, Visual Studio Code to open the CMake project.

-`C:\Qt\6.8.1\msvc2022_64\bin\qt-cmake`
+If Cmake fails, try running the specific generator for your platform, e.g. `C:\Qt\6.8.1\msvc2022_64\bin\qt-cmake`.

 ## Creating an installer